Meldrim Thomson

 Meldrim Thomson Jr. (March 8, 1912 – April 19, 2001) was an American politician who served three terms as the 73rd governor of New Hampshire from 1973 to 1979.
 A Republican, he was known as a strong supporter of conservative political values.

 Early life

 Thomson was born in 1912 in Wilkinsburg, Pennsylvania, the son of Meldrim and Marion (Booth) Thomson, and was raised in Georgia and Florida.
 He was an Eagle Scout.
 Thomson attended Mercer University, Washington and Jefferson College, and the University of Georgia School of Law and was admitted to the practice of law in Florida in 1936.

-In 1938, he married his secretary, Anne Gale Kelly, and together they had six children.
+In 1938, he married his secretary, Anne Gale Kelly.
+They had six children.

-Thomson made his fortune publishing law books.
-In 1952, he founded Equity Publishing Corp., which published the laws of New Hampshire, Vermont, the U.S. Virgin Islands, and Puerto Rico in English and Spanish.
-In 1955, he moved his family to New Hampshire, where he became involved in local and state educational and tax issues.
+Thomson made his fortune publishing law books, founding the Equity Publishing Corporation in 1952.
+In both English and Spanish, it published the laws of New Hampshire, Vermont, the U.S. Virgin Islands, and Puerto Rico.
+In 1955, he moved his family to New Hampshire and began advocating for education and tax policy.